Doctor of Occupational Therapy (OTD)

 OTD 2610.
 Capstone Preparation 1.
 (1 Credit Hour)

 In this course, students will explore the Doctoral Capstone Experience and Project.
-Time will be spent understanding each area of possible emphasis, including advanced clinical practice, scholarship, administration, leadership, advocacy, program and policy development, education, or theory development.
+Time will be spent understanding each area of possible emphasis, including clinical skills, research skills, administration, program development and evaluation, policy development, advocacy, education, or leadership.
 Students will prepare for their individual capstone through a literature review, needs assessment, creation of goals and objectives, and identification of an evaluation plan.

 OTD 2611.
 The Occupational Therapy Scholar 2.
 (2 Credit Hours)